petepm/petepm.github.io/music/synchronized-seasoning/translational-frames.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/200963019&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-The first Pete P song released in roughly three years, _Translational Frames_ was a bit painful to write and record, due to both lack of time and motivation.
+The first Pete P song released in roughly three years, "Translational Frames" was a bit painful to write and record, due to both lack of time and motivation.
 Despite my grievances, the tune is pretty cool conceptually—derived from some ideas on how to relate harmony to rhythm.